 How Many Heads of Broccoli Do You Get From One Plant?

 It will yield one large head per plant.
 Once harvested, it will produce several smaller side flower heads over the next few weeks.

 How Long Does Broccoli Take to Grow?

-Fortunately, the broccoli growing process is a pretty fast one but will vary slightly depending on the variety you have.
+Fortunately, broccoli grows fairly quickly but will vary on the conditions and on the variety you have.

 If you’ve grown broccoli from seed, you can expect a harvest around 70 to 100 days after planting.
-On the other hand, if you’ve grown it from transplants or starters, the harvest will come in around 55 to 85 days.
+On the other hand, if you’ve grown it from transplants or starts, the harvest will come in around 55 to 85 days.

 Broccoli is known as a cool season crop, meaning high, mid-summer temperatures can stunt its growth.
 Thus, your best off planting broccoli before or after the hottest part of the year.

 When to Plant Broccoli?

 As a hardy, biennial plant, it can be grown twice a year.
-Before you plant, add nutrient-dense compost and organic matter, around two to four inches, or a thin layer of well-aged manure into the soil.
+Before you plant, add nutrient-dense compost and organic matter, around 2 – 4 inches, or a thin layer of well-aged manure into the soil.

 For a summer harvest, you’ll need to start broccoli seeds indoors around six weeks before the last spring frost.
 If you’re sowing the seeds outdoors, you can do so around two or three weeks before the last frost.